php-fig/fig-standards/bylaws/004-psr-workflow.md

 order.
 The document should distinguish between the following groups:

 * Editors
-* Sponsors (indicating which of them was coordinator)
+* Sponsors (indicating which of them was Coordinator)
 * Contributors (as defined in Section 1)

-If someone considers themselves to be a contributor but is not listed here, they should contact the Editors(s) and sponsors, including some proof about their contribution.
-If the proof is valid, the contributor must be put on this list by one of the Editors(s) or sponsors.
+If someone considers themselves to be a contributor but is not listed here, they should contact the Editors(s) and Sponsors, including some proof about their contribution.
+If the proof is valid, the contributor must be put on this list by one of the Editors(s) or Sponsors.

 ### 3.6 Template